 Developing positive dental habits begins with educating parents and their kids on proper dental care.
 Our initial visits concentrate on developing comfort for children and providing instruction for parents.
 In these early stages, the pediatric dentist at Laurelwood Dental sets the tone for positive interactions and fear-free dental visits.
 Our office is dedicated to teaching and helping maintain your child’s good oral healthcare throughout all the states of his or her life.

 The first tooth erupts between 6-12 months of age and the rest of a child’s primary or “baby” teeth typically erupt by age 3.
 Gums often feel tender and sore during this time, which causes many children to feel irritable.
 To help alleviate this discomfort, we recommend using a teething ring or helping soothe the gums by rubbing a clean finger or a cool, wet cloth across them.
 Permanent teeth erupt at age 6 and continue until age 21.
 Typical cleaning and care begin around age 3, depending on the individual.
-A child should come in for annual checkups and cleaning from that point forward.
+A child should come in for annual checkups and cleanings from that point forward.

 Most children are calm, comfortable and confident in our office.
 However, sometimes a child may feel anxious before or during treatment.
 Your child may need more support than a gentle, caring manner to feel comfortable.
 Nitrous oxide, sometimes called laughing gas, is a safe and effective method used to calm a child’s fear of the dental visit and enhance effective communication.
 Additionally, it works well for children whose gag reflex interferes with pediatric dental treatment.
 Dr. Rice and Dr. Hall typically recommend nitrous oxide for children up to age 10.
 It is used on older children and adults as well, depending on the circumstance or if requested.
 Please read the information below regarding pediatric analgesia.